Bench Press Calorie Calculator

 The Impact of Bench Press on Your Body

 Unlike isolation exercises or lower body exercises, the bench press engages multiple muscle groups simultaneously.
 This compound movement not only helps you build more muscle mass but also leads to a higher calorie burn compared to simpler exercises.
-As you develop more muscle mass, your body continues to burn calories even at rest.
+As you develop more muscle mass, especially lean muscle mass, your body continues to burn calories even at rest, which improves your overall body composition.

 Your body composition plays a significant role in how many calories you burn during weight lifting.
 The more muscle you have, the more calories your body burns, making strength training an important factor in your weight loss journey.